pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis: Summary

-The implementation uses NumPy, SciPy, and Numba (JIT compilation of inner loops), requiring no Fortran compiler.
-It is validated to sub-0.01\% median agreement with the original Fortran across stellar types from 2500\,K cool giants to 44000\,K O stars over 300--1800\,nm at resolving power $R = 300{,}000$.
+The implementation uses NumPy, SciPy, and Numba (JIT compilation of inner loops in both engines), requiring no Fortran compiler.
+End-to-end, on five representative test cases spanning 2500\,K cool giants to 44000\,K O stars, the Python pipeline reproduces Fortran ATLAS12 $+$ SYNTHE to sub-0.005\% median deviation in normalized flux over 300--1800\,nm at resolving power $R = 300{,}000$.
+Full documentation --- installation, user guide, architecture, physics reference, and worked examples --- is available at \url{https://pykurucz.vercel.app}.